JieWang0313/Data-Science-Power-in-Improving-Investment-Returns/PCA and Factor Analysis Visualization/README.md

 Factor Pair Scatter Plot: Shows pairwise relationships between extracted factors, helping to analyze the correlation or independence among factors.

+KMO each plot: Indicates the suitability of each variable for Factor Analysis, the larger the number, the more suitable it is.

+KMO_overall plot: Indicates the suitability of the whole model for Factor Analysis, the larger the number, the more suitable it is.

-PCA1: Shows the proportion of the 11 indicators in the first principal component.
+PCA1 plot: Shows the proportion of the 11 indicators in the first principal component.

-PCA2: Shows the proportion of the 11 indicators in the second principal component.
+PCA2 plot: Shows the proportion of the 11 indicators in the second principal component.

-PCA3: Shows the proportion of the 11 indicators in the third principal component.
+PCA3 plot: Shows the proportion of the 11 indicators in the third principal component.